parsiya/parsiya.net/content/post/2021/2021-04-30-testing-extensions-edge/index.markdown

 {{< imgcap title="Image credit: an anime named Dagashi Kashi" src="27-this-is-javascript.jpg" >}}

 # Instrumenting The Extension
 At this point we can create our own extension.
-But, why reinvent the wheel when we can modify the current extension to do what we want?
+But why reinvent the wheel when we can modify the current extension to do what we want?

 We can debug the extension and put watches on specific variables to see all